 Proof of Insurance is Important

-When a business hires out a group or one subcontractor to perform some type of job on their premises; they must validate that this worker has some type of coverage.
+When a business hires out a group or one subcontractor to perform some type of job on their premises; they must validate that this worker has some type of personal accident insurance coverage.
 Subcontracted work is usually prone to physical injuries when it involves certain tasks such as remodeling, building or tearing something down.